-Distance learning dates back over 150 years to the 1840s, and very likely in less documented ways across the world centuries before that.
-Isaac Pitman, often considered the pioneer of distance learning, used simple handwritten correspondence to teach a unique system of shorthand.
-There is also evidence suggesting that hand written correspondences were used as a supplementary tool for education in Asia and Europe many years prior.
+Distance learning dates back over 150 years to the 1840s and very likely in less documented ways centuries before.
+Isaac Pitman, known as the pioneer of distance learning, used simple handwritten correspondence to teach a unique system of shorthand.
+There is also evidence suggesting that handwritten correspondences were used as a supplementary tool for education in Asia and Europe many years prior.
 These archaic forms of distance education were used to teach mathematics, poetry, history, and philosophy.

 Historically, there have been various challenges that have left distance learning inferior to its in-person counterpart: difficulty in catering to learning styles, changing the presentation to suit the audience, inability to control the pace and progress of the course, and a number of other hurdles.
 However, the biggest challenge has always been a substantial lag in communication.
 One of the core necessities of effective learning is the ability to have two-way communication between the instructors and the students.
-Since the start of distance education, this continued to be a problem through the many attempts of creating effective learning programs, and created a canyon between teachers and students.
+Since the start of distance education, this continued to be a problem through the many attempts of creating effective learning programs and created a canyon between teachers and students.
 How can a student expect to learn if they have no effective way to voice questions, comments, and frustrations?

 Certainly.
-Many of these issues are present, both in distance learning programs and even in in-person classes (think about a subject that relies on interactions, but is taught in a University lecture hall of 300 students).
+Many of these issues are present, both in distance learning programs and even in in-person classes.
+For example, think about teaching a subject that relies on interactions in a University lecture hall of 300 students.
 Admittedly, these issues are more pronounced and less easily remediated with distance learning programs.
-However, with the advent of rapid and near instant modes of communication, and with unprecedented acceleration of information communication technologies, distance learning programs are now often able to overcome a large portion, and debatably all, of these challenges.
+However, with the advent of rapid and near-instant modes of communication, and with the unprecedented acceleration of information communication technologies, distance learning programs are now often able to overcome a large portion, and debatably all, of these challenges.

 Interested in Distance Learning?
 Read about DLS’ Distance learning capabilities HERE.